The Best Snæfellsnes Peninsula Day Trip: Where To Go & What To Do 2023

-It doesn’t look that far from Reykjavik on the map, but we weren’t sure how good the roads would be in late October.
-There are some things you need to know about Iceland before you go.
-Other things you just find out for yourselves!

-What we finally decided is that we would do a ‘light Snaefellsnes Peninsula tour’.
-This meant that we wouldn’t visit Snaefellsnes National Park itself, but knowing what we know now, we’ll do that next time we visit.

-Newer snapshot | It doesn’t look that far from Reykjavik on the map, but we weren’t sure how good the roads would be in Iceland in October.
+It doesn’t look that far from Reykjavik on the map, but we weren’t sure how good the roads would be in Iceland in October.
 There are some things you need to know about Iceland before you go.
 Other things you just find out for yourselves!

 What we finally decided is that we would do a ‘light Snaefellsnes Peninsula tour’.
 This meant that we wouldn’t visit Snaefellsnes National Park itself, but knowing what we know now, we’ll do that next time we visit.